Aliases for NDUFV2 Gene

 GeneCards Summary for NDUFV2 Gene

 NDUFV2 (NADH Dehydrogenase (Ubiquinone) Flavoprotein 2, 24kDa) is a Protein Coding gene.
-Diseases associated with NDUFV2 include bipolar disorder and schizophrenia.
+Diseases associated with NDUFV2 include mitochondrial complex i deficiency and bipolar disorder.
 Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include electron carrier activity and 2 iron, 2 sulfur cluster binding.

 UniProtKB/Swiss-Prot for NDUFV2 Gene